nivbehar29/synthesis/README.md

 - **Assertions**:
 Assertions are used to specify properties that the synthesized program must satisfy.
 These assertions are part of the syntax of the programs provided by the user.
 The synthesizer will generate a program that meets these assertions, ensuring that the synthesized program behaves as expected according to the specified properties.
+Note: assertions will only take place during the synthesizing process, but not in the verification process.

 - **Loops Handling in Synthesis**:
 This feature handles loops in the synthesis process by unrolling loops.
 Loop unrolling helps in dealing with loops by expanding them into a sequence of repeated statements.